-The University of Maryland recommends using some herbs in teas as an alternative option for treating hair disorders like alopecia, hair loss, or thinning.
-The report says both consumption as tea and topical applications can help.
+Healthline recommends using green teas to help with hair disorders like alopecia, hair loss, or thinning, and both consumption as tea and topical applications can help.
 These are to be used only as supplementary measures and not as a treatment, after consulting a health provider.
 The herbs useful for hair loss are peppermint, rosemary, and sage.

 Once you drink the teas, re-steep the bags to make a second tea.
 The second tea can be used for rinsing, cleansing, or for massages, notes RiverTea.
 The herbs noted above are helpful as rinse aids and treatments for a variety of hair issues, such as graying, boosting shine, or treating dandruff.
 Green teas can be reused as a massage to help with hair growth.

 Dye eggs naturally with used tea-bags for Easter, making them safer for kids and adults to color and eat.
 Herbal tea adds taste to eggs, so people allergic to any herb should not use it for coloring, notes The Daily Tea.
 It is possible to get a wide range of color with used tea bags.
 Mixing teas with some extra ingredients increases the range, so that there is no need for chemicals at all.
 Just a few shades include light yellow (chamomile), grey (hibiscus), and lavender (red zinger).
 Teas can also be mixed in equal parts with juice to produce other colors.